Manaslu Circuit Trek First Time Trekkers Experience In Nepal

 Manaslu Circuit Trek A First Time Trekkers Experience In Nepal

 Raj’s words became golden along the Manaslu Circuit.
 I remained comfortably warm inside my Kathmandu-hired sleeping bag during sub-zero nights.
-And because I had a repair kit, I was able to super-glue one trekking pole together again after over-zealously using it as a thorn-clearing scythe.
+And because I had a repair kit, I could super-glue one trekking pole together again after over-zealously using it as a thorn-clearing scythe.

 As I walked with my 8kg daypack from 800 to 5135 meters above sea level and down again, I realized that the walking track exists so that food, goods, and people could move between the villages along the way.
 We, trekkers, were recent additions.

-Raj and his team carried my other 12kg of gear, organized trail visas, procured evening accommodation, regularly checked on my travel-mates and health, and ensuring a supply of safe water and nutritious food.
+Raj and his team carried my other 12kg of gear, organized trail visas, procured evening accommodation, regularly checked on my travel mates and health, and ensured a supply of safe water and nutritious food.
 They included super-food ingredients such as goji berries for energy, altitude acclimatization, and anti-inflammatory effects.
 And every morning, we got a lovely warm ayurvedic tea to start the day.

-In a relaxed, informative, and sometimes humorous way, the Responsible Adventures team informed us about Kathmandu’s colourful road traffic, how to pass mule-trains (these are the “Mack goods-hauling trucks” of the Manaslu circuit walking track) and how to pass goats (surprisingly easy, even when there are hundreds).
-I learned the names of trees, animals, and mountains, how to estimate altitude by the tree-line, and got involved in discussing the pros and cons of Nepal’s planned upgrade of some walking track sections to the vehicle-class roads.
+In a relaxed, informative, and sometimes humorous way, the Responsible Adventures team informed us about Kathmandu’s colourful road traffic, how to pass mule trains (these are the “Mack goods-hauling trucks” of the Manaslu circuit walking track) and how to give goats (surprisingly easy, even when there are hundreds).
+In addition, I learned the names of trees, animals, and mountains, how to estimate altitude by the tree line, and discussed the pros and cons of Nepal’s planned upgrade of some walking track sections to vehicle-class roads.

 When we encountered the unexpected, like heat waves, landslips, or freezing gale-force winds, Raj and his team always got us through.

-In essence, I could focus on walking and enjoy the adventure while Responsible Adventures took care of the rest.
-I can highly recommend them to anyone looking to do guided treks or tours.
+I could focus on walking and enjoy the adventure while Responsible Adventures took care of the rest.
+I highly recommend them to anyone looking to do guided treks or tours.
 They operate in Nepal, Tibet, India, and Bhutan.